trafficstars/metrics/README.md

 * GaugeBuffered
 * GaugeSimple

+### Slicing

+An aggregative metric has aggregative/summarized statistics for a few periods at the same time:
+* `Last` -- is the very last value ever received via `ConsiderValue`.
+* `Current` -- is the statistics for the current second (which is not complete, yet)
+* `1S` -- is the statistics for the previous second
+* `5S` -- is the statistics for the previous 5 seconds
+* `1M` -- is the statistics for the previous minute
+* ...
+* `6H` -- is the statistics for the last 6 hours
+* `1D` -- is the statistics for the last day
+* `Total` -- is the total statistics

+Once per second the `Current` became `1S` and an empty `Current` appears.
+And there's a history of the last 5 statistics for `1S` which is used to recalculate statistics for `5S`.
+There's in turn a history of the last 12 statistics for `5S` which is used to recalculate statistics for `1M`.
+And so on.

+This process is called "slicing" (which is done once per second by default).

+To change aggregation periods and slicing interval you can use methods `SetAggregationPeriods` and `SetSlicerInterval` accordingly.

+A note: So if you have one aggregative metric it will export every value (max, count, ...) for every aggregation period (`Total`, `Last`, `Current`, `1S`, `5S`, ...).

+### Aggregation types

 #### Simple

 "Simple" just calculates only min, max, avg and count.
 It's works quite simple and stupid,